canro91/canro91.github.io/_posts/2021-08-30-UnitTesting.md

 Do you want to start writing unit tests?
 But, you don’t know where to start?
 Do you want to adopt unit testing in your team?
 I can help you.

-If you’re a beginner or if you’re a seasoned developer new to unit testing, this is the place for you.
+If you’re a beginner or a seasoned developer new to unit testing, this is the place for you.

 ## Write it